shaunpez/shaunpezeshki.com/src/blog/post-18.md

 <div class="prose prose-lg max-w-none mt-12">

 Four years ago, the world shut down.
-As streets emptied and doors closed, my dad’s heart quietly followed suit.
+As streets emptied and doors closed, my dad's heart quietly followed suit.
 It was April 2020, and as a menacing virus held us in its grip, the opportunity to publicly honor his life slipped away.
 Now, with time to reflect and process, I am ready to share the words that have matured in the quiet spaces of my mind, unspoken since that surreal spring day.

 <div class="flex flex-wrap items-center">
   <div class="w-full md:w-2/3 md:pr-6">